CarlWangChina/SongDriver2-Real-time-Emotion-based-Music-Arrangement-with-Soft-Transition/SongDriver2_Code/README.md

 - train.py: the training pipeline of SongDriver2.
 - utils.py: some supportive functions to read datas.

+## models
+- emo_model.py: emotion recognition model based on an MLP.
+- music_feature_extractor.py: the class to extract music theory features from the sequence of melody, chord and key.
+- songdriver2.py: the implemented SongDriver2 model.
+- transformer.py: the implemented Transformer.

 ## data
 - data_preprocess.py: the code to process datasets used by SongDriver2.
 - musicDatasetFast/musicDatasetEnhance: the code to load datas from downsample or w/o downsampling datas.